How to build your own ASP-based system?!: Meta programming

-The result is given in Listing~\ref{prg:ezy:reified}. \lstinputlisting[float=ht,caption={(Rearranged) facts representing the simple logic program from Listing~\ref{prg:ezy}},label={prg:ezy:reified},language=clingo,basicstyle= \ttfamily]{examples/ezy.rlp} More precisely, the first rule in Listing~\ref{prg:ezy} is represented by the facts in lines~\ref{rlp:example:rule:one:one} and~\ref{rlp:example:rule:one:two} of Listing~\ref{prg:ezy:reified}.
-The choice in the head of the rule is captured by \lstinline{choice(0)} and linked via the identifier \lstinline{0} to a tuple of atoms declared by the fact \lstinline{atom_tuple(0).} Each member of an atom tuple is represented by instances of predicate \lstinline{atom_tuple/2} that share the same tuple identifier as their first argument.
-The atom tuple \lstinline{0} has one member, as indicated by the single fact \lstinline{atom_tuple(0,1).} While \lstinline{0} stands for the tuple, \lstinline{1} is the integer identifying atom \lstinline{a} (see below).
 Analogously, the (empty) body of the choice rule is represented by the tuple of literals that is also identified by \lstinline{0}.
 This tuple happens to be empty, as reflected by the lack of corresponding instances of \lstinline{literal_tuple/2}.
-Note that this tuple-centered representation treats atom and literal tuples independently and numbers both consecutively.\footnote{Heads and bodies of the same rule may thus be represented by atom and literal tuples having distinct identifiers.}
+Note that this tuple-centered representation treats atom and literal tuples independently and numbers them consecutively.
+Heads and bodies of the same rule may thus be represented by atom and literal tuples having distinct identifiers.
+Rules themselves have no identifier.